Resettlement in the United States of America

 Sometimes, refugees decide they do not like the city they were resettled and they want to move to a new city.
 While there can be benefits to this if you can move closer to family or friends or somewhere with a good job, it can also be very hard.
 It is important to know that when you move, you have to reapply for your benefits.
 If you are thinking about moving to a new place, please read this page on moving to a new city before you move.

 After your first year, in order to get a better job, you may also need to finish your education, especially if you did not finish high school in your country.
-The RCO has a free program to help you earn your high school equivalency diploma.
-You can visit this page to learn more about college and other educational opportunities in the USA.
+We have a free online class to help you earn your high school diploma.
+You can also learn more about college and other educational opportunities in the USA.

-You may also want to apply to bring other family members to America.
+You may also want to apply to bring other family members to the USA.
 In general, you need to apply to do this within the first two years you come to the USA.
-You can visit this page on family reunification to learn more or talk to your caseworker about it.
+Read about family reunification or talk to your caseworker about it.